ReeceStevens/freepulse/docs/interface.md

 4. `listenForTouch()`

-    Checks each `Button` object to see if one has been touched via the `Button::isTapped()` method.
-If a button has been tapped, returns an action object.
+    Checks each `Button` object to see if one has been touched via the `Button::updateIfTapped()` method.
+If a button has been tapped, it will call its `reducer` function before returning, propogating its change to the global state.

 ## `ScreenElement`
 `ScreenElement` is the generic class that describes any element that can be